DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: User Study

 We observed participants' usage while they performed the tasks.
 Based on their usage patterns, we have made a few important findings.

 \textbf{\name{} provides a more structured workflow.} Compared to \baseline{}, it is easier to assess or follow how a user makes certain decisions with \name{}.
-In \name{}, the presence of clusters and the hierarchical relationships within them provide significant semantic information to users when they create groups or search images based on certain properties.
+In \name{}, the presence of clusters and the hierarchical relationships within them provide significant semantic information to the participants when they create groups or search images based on certain properties.
 One participant said: \emph{``The clustering of \name{} was very intuitive, more so than the grid one where the boundaries between groups were not clearly defined.
 The ability to click into different levels of clusters was very useful as well.''}

-\textbf{\name{} helps with extracting more specific properties.} Using the semantic information provided by \name{}, users were able to find more detailed information about different image groups.
-This is more evident with Task 3 where participants worked with the images of ships and dogs to find two large groups that have high classification accuracy and specific properties.
-With \name{}, participants mentioned more specific properties compared to \baseline{}.
+\textbf{\name{} helps with extracting more specific properties.} Using the semantic information provided by \name{}, the participants could find more detailed information about different image groups.
+This is more evident with Task 3 where the participants worked with the images of ships and dogs to find two large groups that have high classification accuracy and specific properties.
+With \name{}, the participants mentioned more specific properties compared to \baseline{}.
 For example, regarding dogs, \name{} users described their eyes, hair length, and facial structure in addition to generic properties such as size, color, and background.
 With the \baseline{}, participants mostly described groups using only generic properties.

-\textbf{Image search can be narrowed down more with \name{}.} The hierarchical relationships within the clusters helped users narrow their search for a particular image.
+\textbf{Image search can be narrowed down more with \name{}.} The hierarchical relationships within the clusters helped the participants narrow their search for a particular image.
 With \name{}, they easily found specific clusters with more images similar to the one they were looking for.
-The sub-clusters present within a cluster then helped users further narrow the search space.
-On the other hand, with \baseline{}, users had to check a large group of images as there is no structured way of narrowing the search.
+The sub-clusters present within a cluster then helped them further narrow the search space.
+On the other hand, with \baseline{}, they had to check a large group of images as there is no structured way of narrowing the search.
 One participant said: \emph{``With the treemap, the ability to narrow down the search without having to recompute the grid size every time, having some predetermined way of organizing the images, and having the images broken up into clusters made it very easy to scan through the images without getting lost.
 I was able to quickly filter the exact things I was looking for.''}